This page is the entry point for Archetype's contract documents.

 5. World: query -> mutate -> execute -> persist lifecycle

-6. Application services: broker, command routing, multi-world orchestration
+6. Application services: command gate, audit, broker, multi-world orchestration

-7. API / CLI / sugar: outer adapters over the service layer
+7. Runtime / API / CLI: outer adapters over the service layer

 Each layer may depend downward.
 No lower layer may depend upward.